-What You’ll Love About These Mini Pecan Pies
+Big Things to Love About These Mini Pecan Pies

 Adapted From My Favorite Pecan Pie

 These mini pecan pies are an adaptation of my favorite pecan pie recipe.
-I took everything I love about the classic and turned it into these bite-sized tarts.
-Let’s review!
+Let’s discuss what’s different:

 - Roll out pie crust dough.